tedsanders/tedsanders.github.io/_posts/2018-07-10-on-the-zipper-merge.md

 Springing forth like Batman to the bat signal, at any complaint of a cutting driver, the zipper merge proponent interrupts with smug condescension, in words likely not far from these:

-"---Actually, it's *not* rude to zoom down the left lane and merge in at the end.
+>---Actually, it's *not* rude to zoom down the left lane and merge in at the end.
 In fact, zipper merging is what you're supposed to do.
 The [Minnesota Department of Transportation website](https://www.dot.state.mn.us/latemerge/) says so.
 All you virtue-signaling whiners are actually wrong, inefficient, and unsafe.
-We cutters are merely being rewarded for our superior cleverness and moral correctness when we zoom by you chumps."
+We cutters are merely being rewarded for our superior cleverness and moral correctness when we zoom by you chumps.

 I believe this argument to not only be wrong, but dangerous.
 Here why.